Zaptopod4001/CombinationLock/README.md

 A demo class that shows how ComboSeq.cs class can be used.

 ## ComboSeq.cs
-A class that stores user input and checks if the given input or full combination is valid, also contains a timer to check if input is given within the time limit.
+A class that stores user input and checks if the given input or full combination is valid, also contains a timer to check if the input sequence is given within the time limit.

 ## AudioManager.cs
 Handles audio clip playback.